Breeding-Insight/bi-docker-stack/README.md

 ```

 ## Get ORCID credentials into database
+To get ORCID credentials into the database, an interactive script must be run that prompts the user to input their ORCID and email.

 For Mac/Linux, run `addUser.sh`

 For Windows, run `addUser.ps1`

 ## Access DeltaBreed on web
-DeltaBreed can then be accessed via `http://localhost:8080`.
+DeltaBreed can then be accessed via `http://deltabreed.localhost:8080`.

 # <a id="architecture"></a> Architecture
 The primary components of DeltaBreed are the Web UI (Breeding-Insight/bi-web) and the API (Breeding-Insight/bi-api).